4 Similarities Between Seeding Warm-Season Grass and Cool-Season Grass

 Maybe you’re experiencing the first growing season in your new home with a Fescue lawn.
 Or you could finally be switching over to a grass type that has a maintenance level more your speed.
 Whatever the case, you’re searching for the best way to improve your knowledge of your new lawn.

-A few weeks ago, we talked about 4 Differences between Warm- and Cool-Season Grass Seed.
+In a different place we gave you the 4 Differences between Warm- and Cool-Season Grass Seed.
 With those few nuances covered, today we’re discussing the similarities between the two.

 Keep in mind, these similarities apply to seeding new TifBlair Centipede, Zenith Zoysia, and Elite Tall Fescue lawns.
 Fescue is the only type of grass in this group that requires overseeding.